sunsembrace/3tierDevOps/readme.md

 Phase 2 DB integration problems:
 problem: Need to move CRUD logic with in-memory list to own crud file for DB integration later.
 This will help us integrate postgreSQL later so we dont have to refactor everything again.

+Problem: Have to convert previous book test list into tables in the db using sqlaclehmy.
+Therefore have to update CRUD operations to use database so instead of appending into the books = ... [] we use SQLAlchemy sessions.